 What are Student Election Workers?

-High school students who are 16 years of age or older now have the opportunity to participate in the electoral process by serving as elections clerks at the polling place on Election Day.
+High school students who are 16 years of age or older now have the opportunity to participate in the electoral process by serving as elections clerks at the polling place during Early Voting or on Election Day.
 A student who is at least 16 years of age and who is enrolled in a public or private high school or home school and has the consent of the principal (or parent/legal guardian in charge of education in home school) may serve as an election clerk.
 The elections officials must receive written authorization from the student's parent or guardian for the student to serve in the election for which he or she is appointed.

 What are the Benefits of Serving as an Election Clerk?

 Some of the benefits of serving as an election clerk are: